 If you would like more information on costs, placement process, which companies and what you will be doing in the internship, please download and read our Winslow-Maxwell Program FAQ’s

 The internship placements are made by EUSA and are based on the position and duties you wish to complete (as expressed in your internship essay and interview) during your internship, as well as your experience and skills, and the needs and requirements of the company you will be placed with.
-Students without a finance background, for example, should not expect to be the CFO of a company.
+Students without a finance background, for example, should not expect to be placed in a finance role.
 In addition, sometimes smaller companies offer opportunities that are more in line with the student interests than larger companies.
 The goal of the program is to provide students with a quality learning experience, not necessarily for students to work for the biggest company.